-In this blog I bare all about how being bullied at work and some chance encounters, literally saved me, and led me to create “Your Colour & Style”.
+In this blog I bare all about how being bullied at work and how some chance encounters (literally) saved me and led me to create “Your Colour & Style”.
 I’m now the happiest I’ve ever been.
 Read on to discover why I’m so passionate about colour and its power over people.

-When I was just starting out in the world of work, I had a dream – I’d been drifting a bit as a secretary but knew I could do more.
-I landed in a position as Secretary in a big Personnel Department, where there were several specialist teams totalling about 80 people.
-I would sometimes over-hear the conversations of those HR practitioners and think – that’s just common sense – I could do that!
+When I was just starting out in the world of work, I had a dream: I’d been drifting a bit as a secretary but knew I could do more.
+I landed in a position as Secretary in a big Personnel Department, where there were several specialist teams totaling about 80 people.
+I would sometimes over-hear the conversations of those HR practitioners and think “that’s just common sense, I could do that!”

-So, for my personal development I requested to embark on the local HR qualification course (a four year undertaking as I had to do a foundation year).
-I really enjoyed all that we were learning, even though I had to catch up with the afternoon’s work I’d missed by going to college, by working on Saturday mornings, and doing my college work on Saturday afternoons.
+So, for my personal development, I asked to do an HR qualification course (a four-year undertaking as I had to do a foundation year).
+I really enjoyed all that we were learning, even though I had to catch up with the afternoons’ work I’d missed going to college by working on Saturday mornings and doing my college work on Saturday afternoons.

 As the months went on, I did well in my studies and managed to keep my busy job going too.
 However, I was finding it difficult to get my foot on the ladder in the department.

-I’m not sure how soon after that colour analysis (where I realised I was making myself look much older than I actually was, just by wearing the wrong colour clothes and make-up), but suddenly the HR door opened and I got my first opportunity.
+I’m not sure how soon it was after that colour analysis (where I realised I was making myself look much older than I actually was just by wearing the wrong colour clothes and make-up), but suddenly the HR door opened and I got my first opportunity.

 I was moving into the career I now desired and I loved it.
 Still studying, I did not realise my happiness was to be short-lived.

 My team leader announced he was leaving and I was to get a new boss.
 As it was really just us two, it would be important for me to like, or at least get on with, my new boss.

 She didn’t join for several weeks so there was a halt in the section’s activities.
 When she did arrive, she worked from home a lot, which in those days was unusual and communication was more difficult than it would be today!